jdhitsolutions/PSWorkItem/docs/Get-PSWorkItemArchive.md

 ## DESCRIPTION

 Completed PSWorkItems are moved to the Archive table.
-Using this command to view completed tasks.
+Using this command to view completed items.

 ## EXAMPLES